42 Van Life Essentials that Make Life on the Road Easier

 Teva Universal Trail Sandals

-These are a great choice for van life because they are versatile and durable enough to handle various outdoor activities, including hiking and water sports.
+Teva Sandals are a great choice for van life because they are versatile and durable enough to handle various outdoor activities, including hiking and water sports.
 Their comfortable design and adjustable straps also make them easy to slip on and off.
+I share more thoughts about the Universal Trail Sandals here.

 Packing Cubes